 Many people are struggling to adjust to increased social contact, whether at school, work, navigating public transport, or in other venues.
 The SSP can help your nervous system adjust, so re-entry feels more manageable.
-If you are interested for yourself or your child, contact me for more details.
+If you are interested for yourself or your teen, contact me for more details.

 Who can the SSP help?
 Both children and adults.
-A wide range of symptoms, including anxiety, ADHD, sensory sensitivities, and trauma symptoms such as misophonia.
+A wide range of symptoms, including anxiety, ADHD, ASD, sensory sensitivities, and trauma symptoms such as misophonia.

 © Mia Tootill 2019-20.
 Built using WordPress with Elementor.